 Find referees who both know you well and are prepared to write about you in glowing terms.
 Evaluation letters are no place for Canadian self-deprecation.
 When you request a letter of recommendation, provide a list of your highlighted accomplishments as well as a CV, and be as direct as possible about any specific areas that you’d like your recommender to address.
 In most cases, they will appreciate such guidance.

 Although these are very competitive, they are a good option if you have meaningful research experience and hope to pursue a career in academic medicine.
 Medical Scientist Training Programs (MSTP) typically welcome international applicants.
 These are fully funded positions, which will help mitigate the current exchange rate.

-When secondaries roll around, be ready to give the schools some love.
+When secondaries roll around, be ready to show the schools some love.
 It’s not enough to cite generic facts like “early clinical exposure” and “outstanding faculty.”
 Dig deeper into their mission and philosophy, facilities, and specific offerings.
-If you can’t figure out what makes the school unique, then you aren’t ready.
+If you can’t figure out what makes the school unique, then you aren’t ready to apply.